imsky/PocketEuler/README.md

 # Local Euler

-This is a copy of Project Euler designed for offline use, compiled by [Kyle Keen](http://kmkeen.com/local-euler/).
+This is a copy of Project Euler designed for offline use, compiled by [Kyle Keen](http://kmkeen.com/local-euler/) and converted to Markdown by [Ivan Malopinsky](http://imsky.co).

 ### License